sugarlabs/GSoC/Ideas-2020.md

 can't seem to attract any PHP developers the app store has failed to keep up with development.

+We now use activities.sugarlabs.org for Python 2 activities only.

 We have tried to make a replacement for activities.sugarlabs.org three times, and each time the features we need were not finished.

-We now use activities.sugarlabs.org for Python 2 activities only.
+These projects have been too ambitious and have not been supported collectively by the Sugar Labs community.

 Minimum Requirements;